 Pursuing a Certificate

 Certificates are the fastest-growing post-secondary credential in the United States.
-Learn how to get started, track your progress, and successfully earn a graduate certificate from Harvard Extension School.
+Learn how to get started, track your progress, and successfully earn a certificate from Harvard Extension School.

 Follow these three steps to get started:

-- Browse the current certificate course offerings.
+- Browse the current certificate course offerings using the corresponding search in the course catalog.

 Most of our certificates can be completed online.
 But a few certificates have more limited online options.